 Of all the flavors associated with summertime, few are as beautiful as that of a ripe, perfect peach.
 Sweet, fragrant, juicy peaches are absolute treasures at this time of year, and most grocery stores now have bushels of them near their entrances so that the fruits’ scent will entice you as soon as you set foot through the door.

-While many people buy carloads of peaches in order to preserve them for the winter — whether it’s by canning them in syrup or baking them into pies and cobblers — others prefer to grab as many as possible just to enjoy in their raw, unaltered beauty, and with good cause!
-There’s really no taste like that of a summer-fresh peach, and right now is the ideal time to enjoy them.
+While many people buy carloads of peaches to preserve them for the winter — whether by canning them in syrup or baking them into pies and cobblers — others prefer to grab as many as possible to enjoy in their raw, unaltered beauty and with good cause.
+There’s no taste like that of a summer-fresh peach, and right now is the ideal time to enjoy them.

 When we think of peaches, Canada rarely comes to mind as a place where these delicate-fleshed fruits will thrive.
-Peaches are believed to have originated in China, and traders helped to spread them around throughout India and the Middle East before they made their way to Europe, and then North America.
-Many peach varieties thrive in the warm, southern USA states like Georgia (it’s the state’s official fruit!), South Carolina, and California, but a surprising number of peaches are actually cultivated in the balmy Okanagan valley in southern British Columbia, Canada.
-In fact, the Okanagan is so renowned for its stone fruits that there’s actually a town called Peachland, where the fruits have been cultivated since the 1890s.
+Peaches are believed to have originated in China, and traders helped to spread them around throughout India and the Middle East before they made their way to Europe and then North America.
+Many peach varieties thrive in the warm states in the United States like Georgia, where it’s the state’s official fruit, South Carolina, Texas and California.
+However, a surprising number of peaches are cultivated in the balmy Okanagan Valley in southern British Columbia in Canada.
+The Okanagan peach is so renowned for its stone fruits that there’s a town called Peachland, where the fruits have been cultivated since the 1890s.

-If the thought of Canadian peaches intrigues you, there are a few different varieties that you can look for at your grocery store: Suncrest, Fairhaven, and Redhaven are a few to look out for, while O’Henry and Raritan Rose are a bit harder to find, but well worth the effort to do so.
-You’ll likely have an easier time finding Okanagan varieties if you’re located within Canada or the northwest coast in the USA, but talk to your grocer or the suppliers at your local farmer’s market: you may be surprised to discover that the peaches being offered are from BC.
+If the thought of Canadian peaches intrigues you, there are a few different varieties that you can look for at your grocery store: Suncrest, Fairhaven and Redhaven are a few to look out for while O’Henry and Raritan Rose are a bit harder to find but well worth the effort to do so.
+You’ll likely have an easier time finding Okanagan varieties if you’re located in Canada or the northwest coast in the U.S. However, talk to your grocer or the suppliers at your local farmers’ market.
+You may be surprised to discover that the peaches being offered are from B.C.

 Although they’re not as high in antioxidants as blueberries or goji berries, they do have a fairly high level at 1,826 per cup of fruit.
-These antioxidants are essential for a strong, healthy immune systems: helping to reduce inflammation and also helping to deter cancer and other chronic health issues.
+These antioxidants are essential for a strong, healthy immune systems, which help to reduce inflammation and also helping to deter cancer and other chronic health issues.
 Peaches also do wonders for maintaining healthy skin.

 These fruits can even help reduce obesity.
 Their high fiber content isn’t just great for lowering cholesterol — it also helps to make people feel full longer, thus curbing appetite.
-The fact that peaches also have beneficial effects on digestive issues such as IBS, ulcers, and gastritis, makes them a powerhouse as far as holistic healing is concerned.
+The fact that peaches also have beneficial effects on digestive issues, such as irritable bowel syndrome (IBS), ulcers, and gastritis, makes them a powerhouse as far as holistic healing is concerned.

-It’s rather wonderful to consider that every bite you take out of one of these fruits also nourishes and heals your entire body on so many levels, isn’t it?
+It’s rather wonderful to consider that every bite you take out of one of these fruits also nourishes and heals your entire body on so many levels.

-This might make you feel a bit weird, but if you’re okay with looking a little awkward at the supermarket, it’s one of the best ways to help you select your fruit.
-You know that little hollow at the top of the peach where the stem used to be?
+This might make you feel a bit weird, but if you’re OK with looking a little awkward at the supermarket, it’s one of the best ways to help you select your fruit.
+Do you know that little hollow at the top of the peach where the stem used to be?
 Smell that.
 If there’s a fairly noticeable sweet, floral fragrance, then your peach is well on its way to ideal ripeness.
-If it’s barely discernable, it was picked too early and still has a way to go before it’ll taste right.
-As a lovely elderly lady at a shop once told me: “the way a peach smells will tell you how it’s going to taste”.
+If it’s barely discernable, it was picked too early and still has a way to go before it tastes right.
+As a lovely elderly lady at a shop once told me, “the way a peach smells will tell you how it’s going to taste.”

-The “shoulders” of the fruit (the curved part around where the stem was) are a great indicator of ripeness.
-Don’t squeeze that area too hard, but just press in very gently and see whether the flesh gives a little or not.
+The “shoulders” of the fruit — the curved part around where the stem was — are a great indicator of ripeness.
+Don’t squeeze that area too hard, but press in very gently and see whether the flesh gives a little or not.
 If it does, pop that beauty into your cart.
-If it’s really firm, set it aside – it’s not ready yet.
-In terms of squish-ability, you can use your own face as a pressure reference: if you squeeze a peach and it has the same give as the tip of your nose, it’s perfect.
+If it’s firm, set it aside as it’s not ready yet.
+In terms of squish-ability, you can use your own face as a pressure reference.
+If you squeeze a peach, and it has the same amount of give as the tip of your nose, it’s perfect.

 Note: If you come across a bunch of squishy peaches that smell great but are too soft to eat without them falling apart, it’s a great idea to pick them up anyway.
 You can turn them into jam or jelly and make sure none of that juicy sweetness goes to waste.

-Now that you have a few perfect peaches (assuming that you’ve managed to refrain from cramming them all in your mouth before you got home), you need to store them.
-This can be tricky, since peaches are as delicate as …peaches… and can bruise and tear rather easily.
+Now that you have a few perfect peaches, assuming that you’ve managed to refrain from cramming them all in your mouth before you got home, you need to store them.
+This can be tricky since peaches are delicate and can bruise and tear easily.

 Once they’re ripe, it’s important to keep peaches refrigerated to preserve their freshness.
-Now, when it comes to enjoying your peaches raw, there are two opposing views: some people love to bite into cold, crisp peaches straight from the fridge, while others insist that the peaches be removed from the cold and allowed to warm to room temperature to really enjoy their sweetness.
+When it comes to enjoying your peaches raw, there are two opposing views.
+Some people love to bite into cold, crisp peaches straight from the fridge while others insist that the peaches be removed from the cold and allowed to warm to room temperature to enjoy their sweetness.
 On a hot day, the colder peaches can be incredibly refreshing, but is that preferable to enjoying the fruit when it’s at its best?
-It’s probably a good idea to try both (several times, if needed) to determine which you prefer.
+It’s probably a good idea to try both — several times if needed — to determine which you prefer.